DMacMakes/dmdocs/content/en/torrens/ise102/week10b/index.md

 ## Homework

-I'd like to see everyone complete at least the easy and medium homework.
-Advanced is there
+Everyone needs to complete at least the core homework.
+Advanced and the learning below is for people who want to go further.

-* _**EASY**_
-   Get snake moving up and down (x,y).
-Try changing frame rate to higher values, starting with say 12, 15.
+Provide answers to questions in comments in your code inside the `playSnake()` function, at its beginning.

-* _**MEDIUM**_
+* _**CORE**_
-   Set the framerate so snakey crosses the level in approx 1.8 seconds.
+  1. Complete all the TODOs
+  2. Try changing the moveEveryNFrames to different values, see how the speed changes.
+  3. Try the same with just the FPS values.
+  4. Which offers more fine-grained speed control?
 * _**ADVANCED**_
-  Set the framerate to 200, but only move and draw the snake every 15th frame.
+  * Set FPS to 180.
+What value for moveEveryNFrames will move you 20 times per second?
+  * Set moveEveryNFrames to 15.What framerate value would make snakey cross the level in approx 1.8 seconds?

 1. **Zip the solution**  like you would for an assessment submission, taking care to **delete cache folders** like Debug and x86
-2. **Email** to Matt Carr by **midday Monday, August 10**.
+2. **Email** to Danny by **midday Monday, November 23rd**.

-**Danny will review** Danny in class Monday evening (this doesn't mean deliver the homework late).
+**Danny will review**  in class Monday evening (this doesn't mean deliver the homework late.
+Deliver by **midday**).

 ## Speeding up Snakey